13 June 2018

 Whilst there are several methods for diagnosing prostate cancer, template prostate mapping biopsy is considered by many urologists as one of the best way to successfully diagnose prostate cancer.

-Prostate cancer is the most common cancer in men and 1 in 8 will get prostate cancer in their lifetime.
+Prostate cancer is the most common cancer in men and one in eight will get prostate cancer in their lifetime.

 With this knowledge, having an accurate diagnosis enables urologists to plan the best course of treatment and help save lives.

-Here Mr Doherty answers some questions about the biopsy.
+Consultant Urologist Mr Alan Doherty who does template prostate mapping biopsies at Spire Parkway Private Hospital, Solihull, answers some questions about the biopsy.

 Q: What does a template prostate mapping biopsy involve?